-Getting Around Chicago:
+Getting Around Chicago

 Parking in Chicago can be a pain, but it doesn’t have to be.
-We parked our car with the valet at the Radisson and didn’t have to worry about it being accidentally damaged (street parking can be scary!), and took Ubers around town.
+We usually park our car with the valet at our hotel, so we don’t have to worry about it being accidentally damaged (street parking can be scary!), and take Ubers around town.
 There are also parking garages around town and guarded parking lots for day parking.
 Parking can run from $25-$75/day, depending upon how you choose to park.

-Chicago has a bad reputation for crime and being dangerous, and has consistently been ranked in the top 1-3 spots for most dangerous cities in the U.S. That being said, we’ve been to Chicago more than a dozen times in the past 5 years and have never had any issues.
-People in Chicago are very kind and look out for one another unlike anywhere else I’ve ever seen.
-As with any large city, don’t flash valuables, don’t walk into sketchy looking places alone at night, and trust your instincts – if something doesn’t feel right don’t be afraid to get yourself out of the situation or call for help.
+Chicago has a bad reputation for crime and being dangerous and has consistently been ranked in the top 1-3 spots for most dangerous cities in the U.S. That being said, we’ve been to Chicago more than a dozen times in the past 5 years and have never had any issues.
+People in Chicago are very kind and look out for one another, unlike anywhere else I’ve ever seen.
+As with any large city, don’t flash valuables, don’t walk into sketchy-looking places alone at night, and trust your instincts – if something doesn’t feel right, don’t be afraid to get yourself out of the situation or call for help.

-When to Visit:
+When to Visit

-When the Weather Isn’t Great:
+When the Weather Isn’t Great